 “Something like.”
 She sucked in a shuddering breath.
 “There was a fire . . . after Kale tore through Nicodem.”

 Sherridan stared.
-She knew he would.
-Every rebel knew of Nicodem, knew about the horrors Gall committed through Kale, because they needed to know the dangers they placed their most beloved in, when they joined the cause.
+Of course he would.
+Every rebel knew about Nicodem and the horrors Gall committed through Kale, because they needed to understand the dangers in which they placed their most beloved when they joined the cause.